Where Chianti Classico Comes From

-The Chianti Classico wine-growing region has a long and eventful history: the first documentary references date back to 1398.
-In 1716, Cosimo III, Grand Duke of Tuscany, officially defined the boundaries of Chianti by decree.
-This was the first legally valid document to define a wine-growing region.
-Today, only wine originating in this precisely defined area between Florence and Siena may bear the name Chianti Classico.
+The Chianti Classico wine region has a long and exciting history: The first official mentions date back to 1398.
+In 1716, Cosimo III, Grand Duke of Tuscany, officially set the boundaries of Chianti by decree.
+This made it the first legally valid document to define a wine region.
+Today, only wine originating from that precisely defined area between Florence and Siena can be called Chianti Classico.

-On July 31, 1932, the same area that is still valid today was defined by decree.
-The Chianti Classico area comprises the region of Tuscany bordered by Florence to the north, Siena to the south, the Pesa and Elsa rivers to the west and the Monti del Chianti to the east.
-In total, the region encompasses the entire municipal areas of
+On July 31, 1932, this very area, which is still valid today, was established by decree.
+The Chianti Classico region includes the area of Tuscany bordered by Florence to the north, Siena to the south, the Pesa and Elsa rivers to the west, and the Monti del Chianti to the east.
+In total, the area includes the complete municipal territories of

 Castellina in Chianti,